le0booba/Superior_Tab_Mute/README.md

 <blockquote>

 - **Verify the Mode**: Double-check which mode is active.
 The behavior depends entirely on it.
 - **Re-select the Source**: In "Whitelist" or "First Sound" mode, try re-selecting the desired tab from the list.
-In "First Sound" mode, you can also use the **🔊 Current Tab 🠆 SOURCE** button to force an update.
+In "First Sound" mode, you can also use the **Current Tab ➜ 🔊** button to force an update.
 - **Reload the Tab**: The specific web page might be in an unusual state.
 Reloading the tab (F5 or Ctrl+R) often fixes this.

 </blockquote>